Rachelnarios/airb/README.md

 ## Comments

-I think that a huge company like Airbnb shouldn't be breaking the law
+I think that a huge company like Airbnb should be breaking the law

 ### - Justin Moroz